nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `findTag Finance` returns `John`, `Caroline` and `Bob`
   ![result for 'findTag Finance'](images/findTagFinance.png)

+### Editing loan of a person: `editLoan`

+Edits an existing club member's loan amount in the SectresBook.

+Format: `editLoan INDEX VALUE REASON`

+* Edits the loan value of the existing person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1,2,3 …​
+* The `VALUE` can be a positive or negative value with up to 2 decimal places.
+* The loan value will be changed by the value given i.e current loan + VALUE.

+Examples:

+* `editLoan 2 30 bought logistics`
+* `editLoan 3 -30 return money from logisitics`
+* `list` followed by `editLoan 1 -20 return money` will edit the 1st person in the SectresBook, reducing their loan by $20 and saving the `REASON` as `return money`.

 ### Deleting a person : `delete`

 Deletes the specified person from the SectresBook.